solana-foundation/developer-content/content/guides/games/game-examples.md

 - [Source](https://github.com/coral-xyz/anchor-book/tree/master/programs/tic-tac-toe)
 - [Magic Block Bolt Tic Tac Toe](https://github.com/magicblock-labs/bolt-tic-tac-toe)

-## On Chain Chess
+## Onchain Chess

-Complete on chain playable chess game written in Anchor with a 3D Unity implementation.
+Complete onchain playable chess game written in Anchor with a 3D Unity implementation.
 Send someone a link to start a game.

 [Source](https://github.com/magicblock-labs/Solana-Unity-Chess/)

 ## Multiplayer Game using voting system

-Pokemon voting system A game where collectively people vote on moves in a game boy game.
+A Pokemon-style game where people collectively vote on moves.
 Every move is recorded and each move can be minted as an NFTs.

 - [Live Version](https://solana.playspokemon.xyz/)
 - [Source](https://github.com/nelsontky/web3-plays-pokemon)

 ## Entity component system examples

-### Magic Block Bolt
+### Magicblock Bolt

-Magic block Bolt is an on chain entity component system.
-Magic block is also working on an ephemeral rollup system for super fast transactions.
+Magicblock Bolt is an onchain entity component system.
+Magicblock is also
+working on an ephemeral rollup system for super fast transactions.

 [Bolt](https://github.com/magicblock-labs/bolt)

 ### Arc Framework

-Kyoudai Clash is an on chain realtime strategy game using the jump crypto [Arc framework](https://github.com/JumpCrypto/sol-arc) which is an on chain entity component system for Solana.
-(Not maintained anymore)
+Kyoudai Clash is an on chain realtime strategy game using the Jump Crypto [Arc framework](https://github.com/JumpCrypto/sol-arc) which is an onchain entity component system for Solana (not maintained anymore).

 - [xNFT Version](https://www.xnft.gg/app/D2i3cz9juUPLwbpi8rV2XvAnB5nEe3f8fM5YUpgVprbT)
 - [Source](https://github.com/spacemandev-git/dominari-arc)

 ## Hide game state from other players

-Hiding data on chain is difficult because all account and data on Solana is public and can be red by anyone.
+Hiding data on chain is difficult because all accounts, including data accounts, are public and can be read by anyone.
 There are some solutions to the problem though.

 ### Light protocol

-Light protocol is a Zk layer solution on solana that lets you built on Solana introducing ZK compression, a new primitive that enables the secure scaling of state directly on the L1.
+Light protocol is a ZK layer solution on Solana that lets you built on Solana
+with ZK compression, a new primitive that enables the secure scaling of state directly on the L1.

 - [Source](https://github.com/Lightprotocol/light-protocol)
 - [Website](https://lightprotocol.com/)

 ### Race Protocol

-Race protocol is building an on chain poker game and have two solutions for hiding data.
-One is server based and one relies on players sending encrypted data to each other.
+Race protocol is building an on chain poker game and have two solutions for
+hiding data.
+One is server-based and one relies on players sending encrypted
+data to each other.

 [Source](https://github.com/RACE-Game)

 ### Stone paper scissors

-A game where on chain data is hidden by saving a hash in the client until reveal.
-SPL Tokens as price for the winner.
+A game where onchain data is hidden by saving a hash in the client until reveal.
+SPL Tokens are given as prizes for the winner.

 [Source](https://github.com/kevinrodriguez-io/bonk-paper-scissors)

 ### Tilted Fish Games

-Another example submitted for grizzlython which encrypts entries and send it to the next player with an additional encryption:
+Another example submitted for the Grizzlython hackathon, which encrypts entries and sends them to the next player with an additional encryption:

 [Source](https://github.com/solanaGames)